John 20:15

-John 20:15 is the 15th verse of the twentieth chapter of the Gospel of John in the New Testament of the Christian Bible.
+John 20:15 is the fifteenth verse of the twentieth chapter of the Gospel of John in the New Testament of the Christian Bible.
 Mary Magdalene has returned to Jesus' tomb and found it empty.
-She does not know that Jesus has risen from death and they begin conversing without her realizing his identity.
+She does not know that Jesus has risen from death, and they begin conversing without her realizing his identity.

 Content

 In the King James Version of the Bible the text reads: